-The applicant has submitted plans and documents with the application that staff has concluded DO NOT satisfy Article 1, Section 2 of the Related Special Acts.
+The applicant has submitted plans and documents with the application that DO NOT satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.

-Additionally, staff has concluded that the plans and documents submitted with the application DO NOT comply with the following hardship criteria, as they relate to the requirements of Section 118-353(d), Miami Beach City Code:
+The applicant has submitted plans and documents with the application that also DO NOT indicate the following, as they relate to the requirements of Section 118-353(d), Miami Beach City Code:

-- That special conditions and circumstances exist which are peculiar to the land, structure, or building involved and which are not applicable to other lands, structures, or buildings in the same zoning district; - That the special conditions and circumstances do not result from the action of the applicant; - That granting the variance requested will not confer on the applicant any special privilege that is denied by this Ordinance to other lands, buildings, or structures in the same zoning district; - That literal interpretation of the provisions of this Ordinance would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this Ordinance and would work unnecessary and undue hardship on the applicant; - That the variance granted is the minimum variance that will make possible the reasonable use of the land, building or structure; - That the granting of the variance will be in harmony with the general intent and purpose of this Ordinance and that such variance will not be injurious to the area involved or otherwise detrimental to the public welfare; and - That the granting of this request is consistent with the comprehensive plan and does not reduce the levels of service as set forth in the plan.
+That special conditions and circumstances exist which are peculiar to the land, structure, or building involved and which are not applicable to other lands, structures, or buildings in the same zoning district;

+That the special conditions and circumstances do not result from the action of the applicant;

+That granting the variance requested will not confer on the applicant any special privilege that is denied by this Ordinance to other lands, buildings, or structures in the same zoning district;

+That literal interpretation of the provisions of this Ordinance would deprive the applicant of rights commonly enjoyed by other properties in the same zoning district under the terms of this Ordinance and would work unnecessary and undue hardship on the applicant;

+That the variance granted is the minimum variance that will make possible the reasonable use of the land, building or structure;

+That the granting of the variance will be in harmony with the general intent and purpose of this Ordinance and that such variance will not be injurious to the area involved or otherwise detrimental to the public welfare; and

+That the granting of this request is consistent with the comprehensive plan and does not reduce the levels of service as set forth in the plan.

-COMPLIANCE WITH ZONING CODE:
+COMPLIANCE WITH ZONING CODE

-A preliminary review of the project indicates that the application, as proposed, appears to be inconsistent with the following sections of the City Code, in addition to the requested variances:
+A preliminary review of the project indicates that the application, as proposed, appears to be inconsistent with the following sections of the City Code in addition to the requested variances: